 Katelyn

 Katelyn Polantz is a reporter based in Washington, DC.
-She joined CNN in 2017 to cover Justice and crime, with a focus on court actions.
-Her primary beat is federal court action and politically sensitive investigations involving the Justice Department and the separation of powers.
-Since joining CNN, she has covered the Mueller investigation, Trump impeachment proceedings, congressional subpoena fights and the Capitol insurrection.
-Katelyn previously reported on Washington's legal community for American Lawyer Magazine and the National Law Journal, and she covered the Supreme Court and the 2012 presidential election as a producer at PBS NewsHour.
-Earlier in her career, she wrote about farms, schools and local governments in southwestern Virginia for the Roanoke Times.
-Katelyn grew up in Johnstown, Pennsylvania.
-She is an alumna of the University of Pittsburgh and its student newspaper, The Pitt News.
+She joined CNN in 2017 and primarily covers Justice and crime, with a focus on court actions.
+Her work has involved covering high-profile cases such as the Mueller investigation, Trump impeachment proceedings, and the Capitol insurrection.
+Prior to joining CNN, she reported on Washington's legal community for American Lawyer Magazine and the National Law Journal, and covered the Supreme Court and the 2012 presidential election as a producer at PBS NewsHour.
+Katelyn is an alumna of the University of Pittsburgh and its student newspaper, The Pitt News.

 The Daily's Verdict